kennedn/kindlepass/README.md

 - Auto-detection of plugged-in Kindles on Linux
 - Full CLI wizard
 - Install licenses directly to device
-- Generate activation bytes, allowing native playback and conversions
+- Generate activation bytes, allowing native playback

 ## How to run